 Leaders, managers and professionals in infrastructure sectors around the world are facing new and complex challenges.
 The old model of state-owned, vertically integrated utilities is giving way to hybrid models with increased private sector participation and competition.
 New regulatory regimes are being put in place and reformed utilities need to deliver expanded and affordable services for the poor, while underpinning and supporting economic growth.
 Renewable energy is reaching grid-parity, distributed generation is on the rise and new reform and regulatory models need to be explored to accelerate investment and to manage power systems effectively.

-See the MIR Publications page for a full list of available articles.
+See the MIRA Publications page for a full list of available articles.

 Attend one of our fascinating and informative events and engage with thought leaders from across South Africa.